Sports Massage

 What is Sports Massage?

-The term ‘sports massage’ arose when the therapeutic benefits of massage were popularised among athletes, and can be used interchangeably with the term ‘clinical massage’.
-Both entail a knowledge-based approach to treating soft tissue conditions and disorders.
+The term ‘sports massage’ arose when the therapeutic benefits of massage were popularised among athletes, and is similar with ‘clinical’ massage in the sense that it entails a knowledge-based approach to treating soft tissue conditions and disorders, differing mainly in that it is primarily aimed at athletes.

 Typically, a sports massage will include a variety of techniques including deep tissue massage, myofascial release, trigger point therapy, Swedish massage and sports stretching, applied with a broad or specific focus tailored to the needs of the client.